-I understand that only specific information can be disclosed and only to the above mentioned agency.
-Psychiatric, Alcohol/Drug Abuse, or HIV/AIDS information disclosed from records whose confidentiality is protected by state and federal laws (Title 42, Code of Federal Regulations Part 2 and Public Law 91-646, Sec.
+I understand that only specific information can be disclosed only to the above mentioned agency.
+This release is protected under Federal Confidentiality Regulations, (Title 42, Code of Federal Regulations Part 2 and Public Law 91-646, Sec.
 33, amended by Public Law 93-282, Sec.
-333; 45 CFR, Parts 160 and 164; and Florida State Statutes Chapter 394,397 & 381) may be subject to re-disclosure by the recipient and therefore no longer protected by federal law.
+333) and Florida State Statutes (Chapter 415.51).
 A general authorization for releases of medical information or other information is not sufficient.